somework/p2p-path-finder/docs/api/index.md

 `Money::compare(self $other, ?int $scale = null): int`

 Compares two money values using the provided or derived scale.

+Returns: int -1, 0 or 1 depending on the comparison result

 ### equals
 `Money::equals(self $other): bool`